 Small cracks, crevices, and holes in your home let in cold air in the winter and let the warm air from your heating system escape.
-You can stop heat loss and eliminate these drafts with caulking.
-With just a few materials and some time, you will feel a difference, waste less energy, and save money in your heating costs.
+You can stop heat loss and eliminate these drafts by caulking.
+With just a few materials and proper repair work (like a siding replacement, for example) done, you will feel a difference, waste less energy, and save money on your heating costs.

 - Oil-Base Painter’s Caulk (1-2 yr. life) – Not very elastic.
 Dries out easily.
 Paintable after curing.
 Lowest cost.